Student Rights and Responsibilities

 An incomplete (“I”) grade is given when, in the opinion of the instructor, there is strong probability the student can complete the course without retaking it.
 In all cases, the “I” grade is given at the discretion of the instructor within the following guidelines:

-- The student has been in attendance and doing passing work up to three weeks before the end of the semester;
+- The student is in attendance and doing passing work up to three weeks before the end of the semester;

 - The student is unable to complete the requirements of the course on time because of extenuating circumstances, i.e., illness, death or illness in the immediate family, family emergencies, or military orders;

-- The instructor sets the conditions for the completion of the coursework including the time period within which the work must be made up (Due date for make-up);
+- The instructor sets the conditions for the completion of the coursework including the time period within which the work must be made up;

 - The instructor prepares an “I” Grade Authorization form which specifies the coursework that must be made up as well as the time period within which the work must be completed.
-A copy of this form must be attached to the instructor’s grade roster;
+A copy of this form must be attached to the instructor’s grade roster and submitted to the Admissions and Registration Office;

 - An “I” grade shall be made up within 12 months from the end of semester the “I” grade was assigned unless the instructor sets a shorter time period.